Red Light Therapy - 101

 - Daily use is ideal

 How Does Red Light Therapy Work?

-Red light therapy works by enhancing your energy production at a cellular level.
-Healthy, natural light stimulates the mitochondria, the powerhouse of the cell, and enhances the cellular respiration process that makes ATP (adenosine triphosphate) energy.
+Red light therapy works by enhancing energy production at a cellular level.
+Healthy, natural light stimulates the mitochondria, the cell’s powerhouse, and enhances the cellular respiration process that makes ATP (adenosine triphosphate) energy.
 Humans make ATP every day, and it fuels everything we do.
 The more energy our cells can make, the better our bodies look, heal, feel, and perform.

 Where Did Red Light Therapy Come From?